TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     .. attribute:: side_effect

-        This can either be a function to be called when the mock is called, an iterable or an exception (class or instance) to be raised.
+        This can either be a function to be called when the mock is called, an iterable or an exception (kundi or instance) to be raised.

         If you pass in a function it will be called with same arguments as the mock and unless the function returns the :data:`DEFAULT` singleton the call to the mock will then return whatever the function returns.
-If the function returns :data:`DEFAULT` then the mock will return its normal value (from the :attr:`return_value`).
+If the function returns :data:`DEFAULT` then the mock will return its normal value (kutoka the :attr:`return_value`).

         If you pass in an iterable, it is used to retrieve an iterator which must yield a value on every call.
-This value can either be an exception instance to be raised, or a value to be returned from the call to the mock (:data:`DEFAULT` handling is identical to the function case).
+This value can either be an exception instance to be raised, or a value to be returned kutoka the call to the mock (:data:`DEFAULT` handling is identical to the function case).

         An example of a mock that raises an exception (to test exception